jmzeng1314/TF_map/readme.md

 You should read my codes from begin to end: [upload_into_mysql.R](scripts/upload_into_mysql.R)

-Please send me email to request those files ( about 100 Gb)
+Please `send me email` to me to request those files ( about 100 Gb),  you should read my paper to study the details for how to generate the files

 ### step3: create user interface